-Most people don’t know that but Jews whose German spouses did or had divorced them were immediately sent to death camps.
+Most people don’t know that, but Jews whose German spouses did or had divorced them were immediately sent to death camps.
 Jews whose wives stood by them survived.

 The Rosenstrasse Protest

-Millions of German Jews had been murdered by early 1943 and only those Jews considered irreplaceable to the war effort and those privileged, married to Aryan German women, were spared.
+Millions of German Jews had been murdered by early 1943, and only those Jews considered irreplaceable to the war effort and those privileged, married to Aryan German women, were spared.
 But this was about to change.

-Those privileged Jews married to Aryan German women were defying the Reich ideology and they were seen as the last remaining obstacle to make Germany free of Jews once and for all.
+Those privileged Jews married to Aryan German women were defying the Reich ideology, and they were seen as the last remaining obstacle to make Germany free of Jews once and for all.

-No Jew was safe in Berlin on February 27, 1943.
+No Jew was safe in Berlin on February 27, 1943

-Gestapo agents and the SS tried to intimidate these women with machine guns and threats of arrest but they didn’t leave.
-Charlotte Israel, one of the women that was there during the protest, was interviewed in 1990 about what happened during those days and said that as soon as the machine guns were setup, the women backed but they knew that they would be shot in any case.
+Gestapo agents and the SS tried to intimidate these women with machine guns and threats of arrest, but they didn’t leave.
+Charlotte Israel, one of the women that were there during the protest, was interviewed in 1990 about what happened during those days and said that as soon as the machine guns were set up, the women backed, but they knew that they would be shot in any case.

-As those intermarried Jews were returning home, the other Berlin Jews were traveling to see their fate in death camps.
+As those intermarried Jews were returning home, the other Berlin Jews were travelling to see their fate in death camps.
 Goebbels only released the intermarried Jews because he knew he would finish the job in a few weeks, something that never happened.

 The cover-up operation to the Rosenstrasse Protest started as soon as the Jews were released.
-The Nazi lies insisted that the protest was against the British bombing of Berlin and those people were some the homeless looking for better conditions.
+The Nazi lies insisted that the protest was against the British bombing of Berlin and those people were some homeless looking for better conditions.

-Goebbels blamed the arrest of the intermarried Jews on overzealous Gestapo officers who took their authority to a next level.
+Goebbels blamed the arrest of the intermarried Jews on overzealous Gestapo officers who took their authority to the next level.
 And, of course, downplayed the influence of the protesters in the decision to free the Jews.

 Goebbels knew that if the Rosentrasse protest spread beyond Berlin, the program of genocide would be in trouble.
-So, if the Rosentrasse protest was over, Nazi Germany could continue the murder of Jews elsewhere without any protests and this is what happened.
+So, if the Rosentrasse protest was over, Nazi Germany could continue the murder of Jews elsewhere without any protests, and this is what happened.